opesoid/patch-collector/README.md

 ## Installation

-### From the Chrome Web Store (Recommended)

-The Patch Collector extension is now available directly from the Chrome Web Store!

-Visit the [Patch Collector page on the Chrome Web Store](https://chromewebstore.google.com/detail/patch-collector/oimeamnghaeobjknbcgjmcpheplnmjpg) and click "Add to Chrome".
-This is the easiest way to install and automatically receive updates.

 ### Manual Installation (Alternative)

 This method is primarily for developers or users who want to install a specific version not yet on the Web Store.